kubemq-io/docs/docs/tutorials/queue.md

 ### Ack All Queue Messages

-KubeMQ allows a consumer to ack all messages in the queue (clean-up) therefore existing messages in the queue will not be available anymore to consume.
+KubeMQ allows a consumer to ack all messages in the queue (clean-up); therefore, existing messages in the queue will not be available anymore to consume.

  ![image info](./images/queue-ack-all.png)